kylematsuda/pomelo/README.md

 [`pomelo-hir`](https://kylematsuda.github.io/pomelo/pomelo_hir/index.html) defines the high-level intermediate representation (HIR).
 The HIR is very similar to the AST, except all of the derived forms (see Appendix A of the Definition) are desugared to their more basic equivalent form (similar to how loops, etc. are desugared away in `rustc`'s [HIR](https://rustc-dev-guide.rust-lang.org/hir.html)).
-Pomelo's HIR is represented as a graph stored in an arena (essentially a wrapper around a `Vec`, see `pomelo-hir::arena` or [`la_arena`](https://docs.rs/la-arena/latest/la_arena/)).
+Pomelo's HIR is represented as a tree stored in an arena.
+The arena is basically just a wrapper around a `Vec`, see `pomelo-hir::arena` or [`la_arena`](https://docs.rs/la-arena/latest/la_arena/).

 This module also contains the code for lowering from the AST.
-It also contains some basic name resolution -- usages of variables or type constructors are annotated with references to the location in the HIR where their identifiers are defined.
+It also contains some name resolution -- usages of variables or type constructors are annotated with references to the location in the HIR where their identifiers are defined.

 ### Next steps - type inference